 Paper towels, tissues, and the fabric of the shirt you’re wearing might seem like an easy fix for smudged lenses.
 But according to Dr. Wolfe, you need to stick to soft lens cloths, like the kind that come with your glasses when you first get them.

 “For cleaning lenses, the most common mistake I see is people using tissues or paper towels,” he says.
 “Those materials are too coarse and can cause minor scratches to develop on the surface of the lenses.”
+Over time the lens looses its clarity.

 Don’t use products with acetone